Massage hammer for Thai Massage story

 I never had to say much besides just acknowledging her and dropping a few positive words here and there.

 She wanted a different result from what she officially paid me for.
-She needed to work off her anxiety and stress and fear by getting it off her chest, by being heard, and being acknowledged.
+She needed to release her anxiety, stress and fear by getting it off her chest, by being heard and acknowledged.